 You'll learn about how to start and create change.
 To do that we'll help you better understand a problem, develop a viable business idea and how to pitch that idea to anyone and everyone.
 You will also learn skills to develop as a founder, from resilience to the confidence to pitch.

-The Bloom Lab is based at St Catherine's College which is just across the road from UWA.
-We run the Launchpad classes here, sometimes we will be venturing off-campus to other innovation spaces, but for the most part class will be at Bloom.
+Launchpad is run out of the Bloom Lab, based at St Catherine's College which is just across the road from UWA.
+We run the Launchpad classes here, though sometimes we will be venturing off-campus to other innovation spaces, but for the most part class will be at Bloom.

 If you are at any of the Western Australian universities you can apply.